Diagrams for Bobbin Lace

 rose v.s. slavic Example: The picture shows the working-scheme’s of one unit of Slavic rose ground and one unit of Fond au cinq trous.
 Groundforge gives the same result.

-snow v.s. spider We have learned, that the figure on the left is called a snowflake and the figure on the right a spider.
+snow v.s. spider We have learned, that the figure on the left is called a little snowflake and the figure on the right a spider.
 Groundforge does not make this difference.
 It only depends on the stitch in the centre: ctcctc for the spider or ctc for the snowflake.

 Color code